Programme Leader – Dr Esther van Sluijs

 Late adolescence to early adulthood is the time of life when overweight and obesity rise the fastest, but we know little about the factors that drive changes in obesity-related behaviours, such as diet and physical activity over this period.
-Adolescence and early adulthood is a time of rapid personal development, incorporating many life events such as changes in living situation, education/occupational status, relationships and parenthood.
+Adolescence and early adulthood is a time of rapid personal development and greater autonomy, incorporating many life events such as changes in living situation, education/occupational status, relationships and parenthood.
 These life events may incorporate changes in social and physical environments and financial resources, identified as determinants of health behaviour.
 Our research aims to understand the processes and mechanisms that shape behaviour during this period, to determine how best to intervene in this age group to promote establishment of healthy behaviours which persist in adulthood.
 More about this theme.